-Great for beginners, this app’s interface is structured, friendly and easy, offering users access to classes dealing with issues such as stress, sleep and pain management.
-It features meditations of different lengths, including quick meditations for when you’re short on time or just need a quick boost.
-The app also offers exercises dealing with topics like stress and anxiety, falling asleep, waking in the morning and personal growth.
-Additionally, there are meditations catered toward children of different age ranges, as well as great SOS sessions to help restore calm in the moment for those users who experience panic and anxiety.
-To get started, the Basics course is free and offers an introduction to the essential ground rules of meditation.
+Great for beginners, this app is structured, friendly and easy, offering classes for stress, sleep and pain management.
+It features meditations of different lengths along with exercises for anxiety, better rest and personal growth.
+There are meditations catered to children of different ages, as well as SOS sessions to help restore calm for those who experience panic and anxiety.

-Calm is a good choice for the more experienced meditators.
+Calm is a good choice for more experienced meditators.
 The app offers a plethora of ambient music, instructional videos and individual exercises.
-The mindfulness and meditation sessions offer something for everyone, ranging from focus and concentration to breaking habits to forgiveness and self-esteem.
-Calm’s Sleep Stories provides over 100 guided imagery bedtime stories, some read by celebrities such as Matthew McConaughey and Bob Ross.
+Sessions offer something for everyone, ranging from focus and concentration to breaking habits, forgiveness and self-esteem.
+Calm’s Sleep Stories provides over 100 guided imagery bedtime stories, some read by celebrities like Matthew McConaughey and Bob Ross.
 AAA members can save $40 on a one-year subscription.

-Breethe centers on helping users gain quality sleep with special sleep music, breathing exercises, nature soundscapes, guided bedtime and inspirational readings and hypnotherapy.
-The meditations range in subject matter, length and desired outcome and beginners can start with a 12-week program that will teach them the ins and outs of meditation as they progressively advance.
-The gentle alarm clock and morning meditations help users get the most out of their morning routine.
-And, perhaps the most unique feature is the mindfulness program for kids and teens.
+Breethe help users gain quality sleep with special music, breathing exercises, nature soundscapes, readings and hypnotherapy.
+Meditations range in subject matter, length and desired outcome.
+Beginners can start with a 12-week program that teaches the ins and outs of meditation as they progress.
+The gentle alarm clock and morning meditations help users make the most of their morning routine.
+Perhaps the most unique feature is the mindfulness program for kids and teens.

 Apps Catered to You

-What’s super cool about this app is that upon opening it, it asks users to check in with how they’re feeling and then recommends certain meditation and mindfulness exercises tailored to their emotional state.
-Features include guided mediations, journaling, and yoga and acupressure videos.
-The app allows users to track their check-ins and therefore map their feelings, stressors and emotions.
-Recommended for both new and experienced meditators.
+This app asks users to check in with how they’re feeling, recommending certain meditation and mindfulness exercises tailored to their emotional state.
+Features include guided mediations, journaling, yoga and acupressure videos.
+The app lets users track their check-ins and map their feelings, stressors and emotions.
+Recommended for new and experienced meditators.